New Town, Kolkata: Demographics

 As of April 2018, the residential population of New Town is estimated to be more than 1 million with 0.5 million additional floating population.

 Civic administration

+Authority

-The New Town Kolkata Development Authority (NKDA) has been constituted under The New Town Kolkata Development Authority Act, 2007 (The West Bengal Act XXX of 2007) for rendering various civic services and amenities within New Town, Kolkata and it has come into effect since November, 2008.
+The New Kolkata Development Authority (NKDA) has been constituted under The New Town Kolkata Development Authority Act, 2007 (The West Bengal Act XXX of 2007) for rendering various civic services and amenities within New Town, Kolkata and it has come into effect since November, 2008.
 It is a transitional arrangement in the way of creation of an Urban Local Body (ULB).
 The administration is headed by a chairman, exercising authority over a member secretary and chief executive officer, who in turn oversee various specific committees, set up to implement various duties.

+Housing Infrastructure Development Corporation (HIDCO) plans and executes development projects in New Town, Kolkata.